 Similar to macaques, these patches are believed to play a role in attracting mates during sexual behavior.
 Baboons, however, exhibit significant sexual dimorphism, with males being larger than females.

-The mandrill and lesula are two other unique monkey species that exhibit red buttocks.
+The mandrill and lesula are other unique monkey species exhibiting red buttocks.
 The mandrill (Mandrillus sphinx) is known for its striking red and blue facial coloring and red-bottomed appearance.
 The lesula, a relatively new species discovered in Africa, also features a distinctive red bottom.

 It is essential to distinguish these red-bottomed monkeys from other primates, such as chimpanzees, which are part of the Great Apes family and do not exhibit red-bottomed features.